olukayodepaul/BIMip/README.md

 The Token Revoke Protocol (TRP) defines a mechanism for logging out specific devices or all devices of a user using JWT-based authentication.

-Subscriber and Block protocols allow managing subscribers and blocking unwanted subscribers.
+Subscriber and Block protocols allow managing subscribers and blocking unwanted messages.

 Together, these form part of **BIMip (Binary Interface for Messaging & Internet Protocol).**